OS X: How to disable Bonjour service advertising without disabling DNS

 Important: If you edited this file using emacs, you must remove the emacs backup file (the file with a tilde at the end of the name, "/System/Library/LaunchDaemons/com.apple.mDNSResponder.plist~") or your Mac will not start up.

 - Restart your Mac.

-Prior to Mac OS X v10.6, the only way for a network administrator to disable Bonjour advertising of services was to completely disable the mDNSResponder process, which also disabled Bonjour discovery of services (such as discovering network printers).
+Note: In Mac OS X v10.5 and earlier, the only way for a network administrator to disable Bonjour advertising of services is to completely disable the mDNSResponder process.
+This also disables Bonjour discovery of services (such as discovering network printers).